Beartooth (band): Disgusting and lineup changes (2014–2015)

 On January 6, 2014, Kamron Bradbury, formerly of City Lights was announced as the new rhythm guitarist.
 In early 2014, Reed left Beartooth and was replaced with Oshie Bichar of City Lights for a U.S. tour with Memphis May Fire throughout February and March.

-On April 29, 2014, Beartooth released a live music video for their new song, "Dead" set to appear on their forthcoming album, Disgusting.
+On April 29, 2014, Beartooth released a live music video for its new song, "Dead," set to appear on its forthcoming album, Disgusting.
 On May 13, 2014, it was announced through Facebook the release date for the debut full-length album, Disgusting, as June 10, 2014, along with its track listing.
-The first single for the album was released on the same day, titled "Beaten In Lips", along with its music video.
+The first single for the album was released on the same day, titled "Beaten In Lips," along with its music video.
 The album was available to stream online a day before its release.
-As with Beartooth's debut EP, Shomo sang, produced, and played all instruments on Disgusting, except for "In Between", co-produced by John Feldmann.
+As with Beartooth's debut EP, Shomo sang, produced, and played all instruments on Disgusting, except for "In Between," co-produced by John Feldmann.

 Beartooth participated in the Warped Tour 2014 throughout July to early August in order to promote the album.
-In Europe they embarked on their first headlining tour while it was also announced that they would tour as support to Pierce the Veil and Sleeping With Sirens.
-In August it was announced that they would also be headlining in their first ever North America tour throughout October with support acts Vanna, Sirens & Sailors, Sylar and Alive Like Me.
-In February 2015 they toured the United Kingdom in support of Don Broco, We Are the In Crowd and Bury Tomorrow as part of that year's Kerrang!
+In Europe it embarked on its first headlining tour while it was also announced that it would tour as support to Pierce the Veil and Sleeping With Sirens.
+In August it was announced that it would also be headlining in its first ever North America tour throughout October with support acts Vanna, Sirens & Sailors, Sylar and Alive Like Me.
+In February 2015, it toured the United Kingdom in support of Don Broco, We Are the In Crowd, and Bury Tomorrow as part of that year's Kerrang!
 Tour.
-In March Beartooth will tour across America in a series of 'DIY venues' and house shows some of which are secret, with support act Ghost Key, stating that it is a means of giving back to their fans and that they love the experience performing in a house, much like how the band first toured.
-In May the band's single 'I Have a Problem' was a confirmed track for the then-upcoming game Guitar Hero Live.
-From May and early June they toured the UK with support from The Color Morale and Dead Harts, also performing at the Slam Dunk and Download festivals.
+In March, Beartooth toured across America in a series of 'DIY venues' and house shows some of which were secret, with support act Ghost Key, stating that it is a means of giving back to its fans and that it loves the experience performing in a house, much like how the band first toured.
+In May, the band's single "I Have a Problem" was a confirmed track for the then-upcoming game Guitar Hero Live.
+From May and early June, it toured the UK with support from The Color Morale and Dead Harts, also performing at the Slam Dunk and Download festivals.